-TO BEVEL CUT WITH YOUR MITER SAW
+TO BEVEL CUT WITH YOUR MITER SAW:

 - Pull out the lock pin and lift saw arm to its full height. - Loosen the miter lock handle.
-Rotate the miter lock handle approximately one-half turn to the left to loosen. - Press the miter lock plate down with your thumb and hold. - Rotate the control arm until the pointer aligns with zero on the miter scale. - Release the miter lock plate.

-Note: You can quickly locate zero by releasing the lock plate as you rotate the control arm.
-The lock plate will seat itself in one of the built-in positive stop notches, located in the miter table frame.

-■ Tighten the miter lock handle securely.
+Rotate the miter lock handle approximately one-half turn to the left to loosen. - Lift the miter lock plate to disengage. - Rotate the control arm until the pointer aligns with zero on the miter scale. - Release the miter lock plate. - Note: You can quickly locate zero by releasing the lock plate as you rotate the control arm.
+The lock plate will seat itself in one of the built-in positive stop notches, located in the miter table frame. - Tighten the miter lock handle securely.